phapi/phapi-framework/readme.md

 **Phapi is under development and it's not ready to use yet.**

+#### PHP settings
+It's suggested to turn off displaying of errors in production environments and rely on logging instead since Phapi has an error handler that will display serialized error messages.

+During development it's beneficial however to display errors and setting error reporting to E_ALL.

 ### Configuration
 Configuration is easy with Phapi.
 Create an array and pass it to the Phapi constructor and you are done.
 As an example we will set up basic logging with [Monolog](https://github.com/Seldaek/monolog):
 ```php